harshil-codes/hybrid-ai-model-orchestrator/README.md

 ```

 ## Deploying GPU Enabled Nodes and LLM on AI Inference Server
-* We're Choosing 2xA100 GPU node in GCP, Add in a new machineset with this instance type.
+* We're Choosing 1 Nvidia A100 GPU node in GCP, Add in a new machineset with this instance type.
 [Sample machineset](openshift-ai-manifests/machineset.yaml)
 * Install OpenShift Node Feature Discover Operator
 * Create NodeFeatureDiscovery CR
 * Install NVIDI GPU Operator